TomZ79/jquery-tabledit/README.md

 # jQuery-Tabledit v1.2.6
 Inline editor for HTML tables compatible with Bootstrap.
+Tabledit use Ajax for saving new row and for Edit and Delete row.

+#### You can insert different types of tags
 ![img02](https://user-images.githubusercontent.com/20857152/29292559-cbcca5ec-8147-11e7-863a-758510e0effa.png)

+#### You can add new row to table
 ![img01](https://user-images.githubusercontent.com/20857152/29292558-cbca754c-8147-11e7-82c8-1704cc7d9a7b.png)

 ## Basic usage